World 1-1: Reception

 World 1-1 has been cited as one of the most iconic video game levels, described by Chris Kerr of Gamasutra as "legendary".
 Boston Blake of Game Rant rated it among the best opening levels in video games for having "ignited a love for gaming in the hearts of gamers around the world", and Jon Irwin of Paste Magazine described it as a "master-class in teaching players how to play".

 Jeremy Parish of 1UP.com stated that "much of the game's success arose from the fact that it equipped players with the tools to master it from the very beginning."
 Almost all mechanics introduced throughout the game are based on those in World 1-1, and the first levels of Mario sequels (such as Super Mario Bros.
 3) expand them further.
 He described it as "the most widely imitated, referenced, and parodied single level of a video game".
 Regarding the Super Mario Bros. theme, he called World 1-1 an "elegant fusion of sound, music, and action".

 Legacy

 The design philosophy introduced in Super Mario Bros., described as "learning through play", has been implemented in all of Miyamoto's later games.
 World 1-1 greatly influenced later Super Mario games, such as Super Mario 3D Worlds first level.

 Variations of World 1-1 are frequently recreated as user-generated content, such as with Super Mario Maker and its sequel.
 Examples include an extra difficult version with dozens of twirling fire bars, a vertical climbing version, and a self-playing version.
 The stage has also been referenced numerous times in official media.

+A Brooklyn construction site in the 2023 film The Super Mario Bros.
+Movie resembles the layout of World 1-1.
 A mission in Nintendo Switch 2 Welcome Tour involves the player completing several objectives in a recreated 4K version of World 1-1 that fits the entire level in a single screen.